A K-theory spectrum for cobordism cut and paste groups: Cubes of manifolds with boundary

-This space on the level of sets is given by cut and paste squares that are distinguished squares of the category with squares $\Mnfldbd_n$ from \cite{SKpaper}.
+of cut and paste squares This set is given by the set of cut and paste squares that are distinguished squares of the category with squares $\Mnfldbd_n$ from \cite{SKpaper}.
 Recall that those squares are given by the following commutative diagrams

 where maps are $\SK$-embeddings and the diagram is a pushout square in the category of spaces, i.e. the pushout $ M_1 \cup_{M_0} M_2$ is a smooth manifold.